DumitruPetrutaEcaterina/ORANGE-HRM-Project-exam/README.md

 #### 3.2	  Test conditions

 ![ Conditions 1 !](https://github.com/DumitruPetrutaEcaterina/ORANGE-HRM-Project-exam/blob/main/Conditii.JPG)

+The following 28 tests were created based on the test conditions.

 #### 3.3	  Test cases

--pdf exported from Jira with all test cases
+Test cases were done in the execution phase and exported as pdf, from Jira as attached:

 Example [ Test Cases 1 ]                                                   (https://github.com/DumitruPetrutaEcaterina/ORANGE-HRM-Project-exam/blob/main/Test%20Cases%201.JPG)